Mohamed-Ramadan1/E-Learning-Backend-Application/README.md

 User Wishlist:

-1. Add Courses: Users can add courses
+1. Add Courses: Users can add courses to the wishlist.

+2. Delete Courses: Users can delete their courses from the wishlist.